24 Airfare Hacks for Finding the Best Fares and Cheap Flight Deals in 2019

 This cheap flight suggestion is one of those recommendations that makes you say, “Of Course!” while simultaneously making you wonder why you hadn’t thought of that sooner.

-Did you know that every time you search flights for more than one person, you might be locking yourself into a higher seat price?
+Cheap Airfare Tip: Did you know that every time you search flights for more than one person, you might be locking yourself into a higher seat price?

-Think about it, search engines are going to assume that if you are seeking seats for two people, you’ll want the same seat class and fare type.
+Search engines are going to assume that if you are seeking seats for two people, you’ll want the same seat class and fare type.
 But airlines sell their seats in tiers, and once one tier’s price range meets its quota, it moves on to the next.

 If you search flight deals for more than one person, the search results will provide a seat fare that can cover everyone.
 Alternatively, if you search fares for just one person, you’ll be able to find the true lowest seat price, and book from there!